adityapratapsingh1008/RTOS/05_SuperLoop_LED_Button_Sensor/README.md

-# 🔄 EXPERIMENT 5 — Super Loop Architecture
+# 🔄 Super Loop Architecture

 > *"No RTOS.
 No blocking.
 Just clever use of a millisecond clock."*